Logius-standaarden/fsc-core/specifications.md

 Each `Peer` **MUST** call the `announce` endpoint of a Directory to register themselves as participant of the `Group`.

 In addition to announcing to the `Directory` a Manager **SHOULD** call the `announce` endpoint of the Peers with whom the Peer has negotiated Contracts when the address of Manager changes.

+Distribute-Only-Peers `announce` themselves with the Manager address `-`.

 ### Interfaces {#manager_interface}